catid/tabby/README.md

 It is a one-round protocol that runs faster than signcryption-based approaches, while exposing less sensitive information.
 Tabby has a "128-bit" security level.

+Tabby also provides signatures based on the efficient EdDSA approach.

 Tabby uses the [Snowshoe](https://github.com/catid/snowshoe/) elliptic curve math library, and it also uses the [Cymric](https://github.com/catid/cymric/) secure random number generator library.
 Please refer to those repositories for